-Another reason why the majority of the results were not significant, in addition to low levels of blood Mn (Median 8.71 μg/L), is that in NHANES there is only one blood sample of Mn for each participant.
-There might be a variability between blood Mn samples depending on the time it was taken during the day, alcohol consumption and more variables.
-In addition to different biomarkers such as air, nail and hair Mn which may present different results (Baker et al. 2014).
-Relying on a single biomonitor sample to assess internal dose introduces significant exposure misclassification which would likely diminish the results towards the null.
-Exposure misclassification is likely to be non-differential and therefore would not have biased our study’s findings.
+Another reason why the majority of the results were not significant, in addition to low levels of blood Mn (median, 8.71 μg/L), is that there is only one blood sample of Mn for each participant in the NHANES.
+Blood Mn samples might show variability depending on the sampling time during the day, alcohol consumption, and other variables.
+In addition, different biomarkers, such as air, nail, and hair Mn, may present different results [28].
+Reliance on a single biological sample to assess the internal dose introduces a significant exposure misclassification that would likely diminish the results toward the null.
+Exposure misclassification is likely to be non-differential and therefore would not have biased our study findings.

-There are several strengths in our study.
-First, our analysis is based on a large sample which is a representative sample of the base population, thus, minimizing selection bias.
-Second, we created a composite cognitive z-score by using the average of the standardized scores of the six cognitive tests, which provided a more complete representation of cognitive function and to minimize the floor or ceiling effect of a single cognitive test.
-Third, exposure is assessed by blood Mn as an estimate of internal dose of Mn, however a single biomarker sample is not an accurate representation of long-term exposure; multiple samples would have given a more accurate representation of true internal dose of Mn.
-One of study limitations was cognitive z-score limiting us in explaining the practical meaning of each specific test.
-To prevent information bias, the assessments were administered by trained interviewers, two interviewers transcribed verbatim responses from the audio recordings and scored the CERAD-WL and Animal fluency assessments.
-The majority of DSST were also independently scored by two interviewers.
-In addition, review of the audio-recordings of assessments were evaluated for consistency of interviewer instructions and to determine test score accuracy.
-Nevertheless, this study is a cross-sectional study that restricted us in assessing the temporal relationships of the associations.
-Recall bias may explain the non-significant results of the association between smoking cigarettes and cognitive function, because it is not significant in the second model in both table 1 and 2.
+There are several strengths of our study.
+First, our analysis is based on a large representative sample of the base population, which minimizes selection bias.
+Second, we created a composite cognitive z-score by using the average of the standardized scores of six cognitive tests, which provided a more complete representation of cognitive function and minimized the floor and ceiling effects of single cognitive tests.
+Third, exposure was assessed by blood Mn as an estimate of the internal dose of Mn.
+However, a single biological sample does not accurately reflect long-term exposure, and multiple samples would have given a more accurate representation of the true internal dose of Mn.
+One of the study limitations was that the cognitive z-score limited our explanation of the practical meaning of each specific test.
+To prevent information bias, the assessments were administered by trained interviewers, and two interviewers transcribed the verbatim responses from the audio recordings and scored the CERAD-WL and animal fluency assessments.
+Most of the DSSTs were also independently scored by two interviewers.
+In addition, the audio recordings of the assessments were reviewed to evaluate the consistency of the interviewer's instructions and to determine test score accuracy.
+Nevertheless, this study, due to its cross-sectional design, restricted us from assessing the temporal relationships of the associations.
+Recall bias may explain the nonsignificant results of the association between cigarette smoking and cognitive function because the association was not significant in the second model in both Tables 1 and 2.

-In conclusion, our results do not show a consistent, statistically significant association between blood Mn concentrations and cognitive function as measured by 3 trials of CERAD Word List Learning Test, CERAD delayed recall, Animal fluency test and DSST.
-With sufficient power we are fairly certain that the non-significant results are not due to a type II error (16% chance of a type II error with 2439 participants to see 1% decrease in cognition scores).
-While our findings are not consistent with earlier studies showing an association between Mn and cognitive function, our study uses biomarker data in addition to assessing cognitive function by multiple pre-clinical tests.
-It is possible that higher levels of blood Mn would grant different results, hence further research is needed.
+In conclusion, our results do not show a consistent or significant association between blood Mn concentrations and cognitive function as measured by the animal fluency test, DSST, CERAD delayed recall, and three trials of the CERAD word list learning test.
+With the sufficient power of the analysis, we are fairly certain that the nonsignificant results are not due to a type II error (16% chance of a type II error with 2,439 participants to detect a 1% decrease in cognition scores).
+While our findings are not consistent with earlier studies showing an association between Mn and cognitive function, our study uses biomarker data in addition to the assessment of cognitive function with multiple pre-clinical tests.
+Higher levels of blood Mn might grant different results, and further research is thus needed.

+AUTHOR CONTRIBUTIONS

+ACKNOWLEDGEMENTS

+Dr. Nitza Barkan was involved in the statistical analysis of the study data, helping with the linear regression, sensitivity analyses, and interpretation of the results.

+CONFLICTS OF INTEREST

+The authors have stated explicitly that there are no conflicts of interest in connection with this article.

+REFERENCES

-7. Li L, Yang X. The essential element manganese, oxidative stress, and metabolic diseases: links and interactions.
+Li L, Yang X. The essential element manganese, oxidative stress, and metabolic diseases: links and interactions.
 Oxid Med Cell Longev.
+2018:7580707.

-8. Couper J. On the effects of black oxide of manganese when inhaled into the lungs.
+Couper J. On the effects of black oxide of manganese when inhaled into the lungs.
 Br Ann Med Pharmacol.
 1837;1:41-42.